haya-noor/SwaggerBackend/README.md

 1. **Generate Schema:** Generate the `schema.json` file with TSOA, containing all API routes and definitions.
 2. **Husky Hook:** Configure Husky to run a script before every commit or build, automating the schema upload to Google Drive.
-3. **Upload Script:** The `storingSchema.ts` script uses the Google Drive API to upload `schema.json` to a specific folder, ensuring the latest schema is always accessible to the frontend.
+3. **Upload Script:** The `UploadSwagger.ts` script uses the Google Drive API to upload `schema.json` to a specific folder, ensuring the latest schema is always accessible to the frontend.

 ## Branch-specific Schema Handling
 To differentiate schemas from different branches, the schema file name includes the branch name.
-The `storingSchema.ts` script fetches the current branch and appends it to the schema file name before uploading.
+The `UploadSwagger.ts` script fetches the current branch and appends it to the schema file name before uploading.

 ### Step-by-Step Process

-1. **Fetch Current Branch:** The `storingSchema.ts` script fetches the current Git branch.
+1. **Fetch Current Branch:** The `UploadSwagger.ts` script fetches the current Git branch.
 2. **Append Branch Name:** Append the branch name to the `schema.json` file name (e.g., `schema-main.json` for the main branch).
 3. **Upload with Branch Name:** Upload the schema file with the appended branch name to Google Drive, allowing multiple schemas from different branches to coexist without overwriting each other.

 ## Schema Hashing
 To minimize unnecessary uploads, the schema file name includes a checksum.
-The `storingSchema.ts` script calculates the MD5 checksum of the schema file and compares it to avoid uploading identical files.
+The `UploadSwagger.ts` script calculates the MD5 checksum of the schema file and compares it to avoid uploading identical files.

 ### Step-by-Step Process